jd-13/Carve-Distortion/README.md

 Carve was originally written as an AudioUnit and is now being rebuilt for using the JUCE framework.
 The original version can be found here: https://github.com/jd-13/Carve-Distortion--old-version

-Timeline: (check dev branch for progress)
+Timeline: (check dev branch README for progress)
 14/09/15 -- Single distortion unit with multiple wave options
 21/09/15 -- Second distortion unit and serial/parallel routing
 28/09/15 -- Stereo routing option and master section (master vol, dry level etc)